 |

-The roof sheet here laid down upside down on a makeshift table, is cut down to size, and the primer and paint is ground off to make the panel ready for test fit and glue |
+The roof sheet laid down upside down on a makeshift table.
+It's cut down to size, and the primer and paint is ground off to make the whole thing ready for test fitting and adhesive. |

 |